berkeley-scf/tutorial-using-bash/index.md

 > **Prerequisite**
 >
-> Before reading this, if you're not already comfortable with basic commands for working with files (e.g. `cd`, `ls`, `cp` and the structure of the filesystem on a UNIX-like machine, you will want to be familiar with the introductory material in our [Basics of UNIX tutorial](https://berkeley-scf.github.io/tutorial-unix-basics).
+> Before reading this, if you're not already comfortable with basic commands for working with files (e.g. `cd`, `ls`, `cp` and the structure of the filesystem on a UNIX-like machine), you will want to be familiar with the introductory material in our [Basics of UNIX tutorial](https://berkeley-scf.github.io/tutorial-unix-basics).

 Materials for this tutorial, including the Markdown file that was used to create this document are [available on GitHub](https://github.com/berkeley-scf/tutorial-bash-shell).

 Software Carpentry has a very nice introductory lesson on the [basics of the shell](https://swcarpentry.github.io/shell-novice/).
 It also has an accompanying [YouTube video](https://www.youtube.com/watch?v=8c1BL5b47kg) that covers some, but not all, of the topics of this tutorial.

-This tutorial by Jarrod Millman and Christopher Paciorek is licensed under a Creative Commons Attribution 3.0 Unported License.
+This tutorial by Christopher Paciorek (with major contributions from Jarrod Millman) is licensed under a Creative Commons Attribution 3.0 Unported License.

 # 2 The interactive shell